Lago Di Sorapis Hiking Guide: Passo Tre Croci to Sorapiss

 - If it doesn’t grow there, it doesn’t go there.
 Pack your trash!

-- Start early in the morning: trail 215 is crowded and very touristy.
+- Start early in the morning: Trail 215 is crowded and very touristy.

 - There is an alternative path: CAI 217.
 However, this route is longer (about 3 hours one way) and has a greater difference in altitude (600 meters).
 Furthermore, this path is not equipped.